Activities tailored to your students

 Ages: 8+

-Most of our sessions utilise easily accessible kit, such as smartphones and tablets, so we encourage you to bring along your own devices.
-We do have devices available on-site, however, if you feel this is a barrier to coming along.
+Our sessions utilise easily accessible kit, such as smartphones and tablets, so we encourage you to bring along your own devices.
+However we have devices available on-site if you feel this is a barrier to coming along.

 No previous experience is necessary, all the children need to bring along is their imagination and a willingness to work together in a small group.